Laxus-Dreyarr/EnrollSys/README.md

 4.  **Database:**
     -   Open phpMyAdmin (`http://localhost/phpmyadmin`).
-    -   Create a new database named `enrollsys_db`.
+    -   Create a new database named `enrollsys`.
-    -   Import the SQL file located in the project's `database/` folder (if provided).
+    -   Import the SQL file located in the project's `database/` folder.

 5.  **Configuration:**
-    -   Update the database connection settings in `/includes/config.php` with your credentials.
+    -   Update the database connection settings in `.env` with your credentials.

 6.  **Run:**
+    -   run this in the vscode terminal 'C:\xampp\php\php.exe artisan serve'
-    -   Open your browser and go to `http://localhost/EnrollSys`.
+    -   Open your browser and go to `http://127.0.0.1:8000`.

 ---